RobbieEarle/al_scrape/README.md

 attach block devices in order to have their contents scraped and submitted to a remote Assemblyline server for analysis.

 Assemblyline Scrape is intended to run perpetually as a background service within a VirtualBox VM.
-The host machine on which this VM is running should have al_da running on it, and thus be hosting our front end web app.
+The machine on which al_da is deployed (ie. the machine hosting our front end application) should be the host machine on which the al_scrape VM is running.
 Assemblyline Scrape's purpose is as follows:

 1. Listen for new devices that are attached to the Kiosk
 2. When a new block device is detected, send copies of its contents to the Assemblyline server for analysis